AmirAdarGit/tiny-url-inscale/README.md

 ---

 ## Testing:
-You can unitest the modules of the project and spyies methods by `Jest` framework, I create mokes and stubs by `sinon` library in order to stub the database module, httpClient, etc.
+You can unitest the modules of the project and spyies methods by `Jest` framework. <br/>
+I create mokes and stubs by `Sinon` library, in order to stub the database module, httpClient module, and more.<br/>

-For testing the modues pick module and go to his sorce code (UrlService, UserService, Authentication) and run:
+For testing the modues pick module (UrlService, UserService, Authentication) and go to his sorce code and run: <br/>
-`npm test`
+`npm test`<br/>

-this command will run the jest testing framework.
+this command will run the `Jest` testing framework.<br/>